 Year 7 Design & Technology

-In Design & Technology at KSGS pupils experience a range of resistant materials, Computer Aided Design, Computer Aided Manufacture and Graphics.
+In Design & Technology at KSGS pupils experience a range of resistant materials, Computer Aided Design, Computer Aided Manufacture.

 Year 7 D&T Curriculum